-At the very least I recommend using a headset, like the ones that came with iPhones or AirPods (or similar).
+At the very least I recommend using a headset, like the ones that came with iPhones (they can be used as speakers as well).
+AirPods (or similar) work great!

 2. The Speakers

-Just like a good microphone can make all the difference, having speakers directly in your ear (as opposed to using the computer speakers) is a game-changer.
-It cuts down on any lag the software or internet my produce.
+Just like a good microphone can make all the difference, having speakers directly in your ear (as opposed to using computer speakers) is a game-changer.
+It cuts down on any lag the software or internet may produce.

-Just like with the microphone, I recommend at least using the headset that came with iPhones or AirPods (or similar).
+Just like with the microphone, I recommend at least using the headset that came with iPhones (they can be used as a microphone as well.
+AirPods (or similar) are awesome!

 3. Lighting Is Really Important

 Along with launching the audio portion of this podcast on all the major platforms (Apple, Google, Spotify, etc) we also launch the video portion on YouTube.
 When it comes to video, lighting is the MOST important element – even above camera quality.
 If you don’t already use a LED Light Ring I highly recommend grabbing one ($25 on Amazon).
 I use it (along with some other lighting) for every podcast, virtual consultation, client meeting, and interview I do – I can’t recommend a simple LED light ring enough.